edgeof8/tIRC/README.md

 - **Modular Core (`pyrc_core`):** All core logic is encapsulated within the `pyrc_core` package, separating it from scripts and configuration.
 - **Component-Based Design:** The client is broken down into distinct manager components (`StateManager`, `NetworkHandler`, `CommandHandler`, `UIManager`, `ScriptManager`, etc.), each with a single responsibility. `IRCClient_Logic` acts as a high-level orchestrator.
-- **Centralized State Management with `StateManager`**
+- **Centralized State Management with `StateManager`:**
+  - The `StateManager` is the _exclusive_ source of truth for all connection, session, and client-specific runtime state.

-The `StateManager` provides thread-safe, persistent session state that includes:
+  - It provides thread-safe, persistent session state that includes:
-- Current connection details and authentication state
+    - Current connection details and authentication state (e.g., current nick, server, port, SSL status, SASL/NickServ info).
+    - Connection statistics (attempts, last error, etc.).
-- List of joined channels and their topics
+    - List of joined channels and their join status.
-- User preferences and client settings
+    - User preferences and client settings (e.g., logging levels, DCC settings).
-- Message history and scrollback positions
+    - Message history and scrollback positions for each context.

-State is automatically persisted to disk and restored on startup, ensuring a seamless experience across client restarts.
+  - State is automatically persisted to disk and restored on startup, ensuring a seamless experience across client restarts.
 - **Dynamic Command System:** All core client commands are implemented in individual Python modules within a structured `commands/` directory.
-They are dynamically discovered and registered at startup, making the client easily extensible.
+They are dynamically discovered using `pkgutil.walk_packages` and registered at startup, making the client easily extensible.
 - **Extensible Scripting System:** A powerful Python scripting system allows for deep customization.
 Scripts can register commands, subscribe to a wide range of events, and interact with the client through a rich `ScriptAPIHandler`.

 PyRC/